Liam-Booth-Data/impact_evaluation/README.md

 ### Negative Impact

 While the project has achieved positive outcomes, there has been some questions on model accuracy, resulting in the potential of the model missing some visual errors.
 However I empahsize the word potential, as the probability of this occuring seems very low according to my evaluation on the model.
-As a result, full automation hasn't been achieved yet.
-Currently, there is a still a manual blocker for capacity updates, although once initiated the task runs in the background.

-Additionally, the user interface of a spreadsheet has some limitations in terms of scalability.
-There is a need for further work to streamline the UI and reduce friction.
-One potential solution being explored is Google AppSheet, which offers a low-code approach and seamless integration with Google Cloud.
-This approach aims to ensure that further technical debt is avoided.(Google AppSheet | Build apps with no code, no date)
+So in total the negative impacts of this project have been very little.

+With some data/AI solutions scalability can be an issue but again as I have utilised databricks and can easily scale out the workload across more machines this will no be an issue.
+Also the retraining process is as simple as adding more data and re-running a notebook, which is simplier than most ai systems which use models.

+So overall, the model just needs to be closely monitored during its early phase where it has just been deployed.
+After this phase, the model is not monitored as closely but if visual errors are found not be picked up by the model, extensive work should be done to understand why not and come up with an fix (i.e. adding more diverse training data to capture more unique conditions, regularize the model to make sure no overfitting is taking place, etc).

 ## Conclusion

-In conclusion, this data engineering project has had a significant positive impact on our company's capacity management processes, allowing for more frequent and efficient updates.
-However, it has also highlighted the need for continued improvements in automation and user interface design to fully leverage the project's potential benefits.
+In conclusion, this AI/ML project has had a significant positive impact on our company's reporting standards and the teams effiency, allowing for increased workloads and better handling of a large amount of business reports.
+Though, it has been noted that if errors are not picked up by the productionised model then extensive work should be put in place to discover why.

 ##  Bibliography
 Google AppSheet | Build apps with no code (no date) AppSheet.
 Available at: https://about.appsheet.com/home/